 - a.
 Products be produced without pesticides, except for a limited number of specified natural or biological substances that are proven to be safe. - b.
 Products be produced without synthetic fertilizers. - c.
 Crops be grown on soil free of pesticide application for three years and free from synthetic fertilizer application for two years. - d.
 Farms use "integrated" soil management and "integrated" pest management practices, which include methods of crops rotating, use of natural predators and organic fertilizers in farming practices. - e.
 Food processors use no artificial food additives or ingredients, synthetic materials or irradiation in their products. - 11.
 SUPPORTS the labeling of all genetically modified foods, in which genes from one species are transferred to another in an effort to increase the expression of 'desirable' traits.
 (2001) - 12.
 OPPOSES the marketing of foods poor in nutritional value to children in schools and through media outlets, (2006) - 13.
 ENCOURAGES communities to urge the prevention and termination of such marketing efforts.
 (2006) - 14.
 URGES the food and media industries to discontinue this practice and instead use its power to promote healthy food choices.
 (2006) - 15.
 SUPPORTS legislative action aimed at decreasing unhealthy food marketing to children.
 (2006) - 16.
 SUPPORTS measures that would protect students from exploitation by prohibiting a business from bringing into the school any program that would require students to view advertising of foods poor in nutritional value or to study specific instructional programs as a condition of the school receiving a donation of money or donation or loan of equipment.
 (2001) - 17.
-SUPPORTS the use of any revenues from taxes on sugar-sweetened beverages to be used for nutrition education and advertising of healthy foods.
-(2005) - 18.
+SUPPORTS local, state and federal taxation of sugar-sweetened beverages in an effort to prevent obesity and SUPPORTS the use of any revenues from taxes on sugar-sweetened beverages to be used for nutrition education and advertising of healthy foods.
+(2014) - 18.
 URGES the phase-out of all non-therapeutic uses of medically important antibiotics in animal agriculture, unless the Food and Drug Administration concludes that continued use of a drug will not contribute to resistance affecting humans.
 (2005) - 19.
 URGES the US Government to pursue a policy to increase the consumption of fruits and vegetables through various means such as decreasing the price of fruits and vegetables, healthy food stamp programs, and advertisement and awareness campaigns.
 (2006) - 20.
 URGES the US Government to pursue a policy to increase access of fruits and vegetables to lower income citizens.
-(2006)
+(2006) - 21.
+SUPPORTS U.S. leadership and assistance to fight global malnutrition by supporting international nutrition and food security efforts.
+(2014) - 22.
+SUPPORTS plans in poor countries to strengthen and expand nutrition interventions.
+(2014) - 23.
+SUPPORTS developing a whole-of-government nutrition strategy to coordinate and align U.S. nutrition efforts domestically and internationally.
+(2014) - 24.
+URGES commitment to transparency and accountability by reporting and tracking U.S. investments in nutrition across programs and accounts.
+(2014)